Making Google Fonts Faster in 2022

 Second, while rare, if Google Fonts is down, we won’t get our fonts.
 If our own CDN is down, then at least we are consistently delivering nothing to our users, right? 🤷🏻️

 To have full control over our font files, loading, and CSS properties, we can self-host our Google Fonts.
 Luckily, Mario Ranftl created google-webfonts-helper which helps us do exactly that!
 It is an amazing tool for giving us font files and font-face declarations based on the fonts, charsets, styles, and browser support you select.
+If that link is broken, check his Github repo to see if it was moved to a different URL.

 Use google-webfonts-helper to download our fonts and provide basic CSS font-face declarations #